FREE TRIAL UPGRADE!

 • Review all sources of potentially useful information.
 These may include operating logs, previous reports, procedures, equipment manuals, oral instructions, design data, training records, and laboratory tests.

-• Determine which accident-related items should be preserved.
+• Determine which incident-related items should be preserved.
 When a preliminary analysis reveals that an item may have failed to operate correctly or was damaged, arrangements should be made to either preserve the item or carefully document any subsequent repairs or modifications.

 • An engineering and/or maintenance supervisor;